-Dr. Jeffrey Davis is the founder and CEO of Exploring 4 Solutions, LLC, and an Executive-in-Residence at the Crowd Innovation Laboratory at the Harvard Institute for Quantitative Social Science.
-In 2017, Jeff joined the board of the nonprofit Girlstart.
+Jeffrey R. Davis, MD is the founder and CEO of Exploring 4 Solutions, LLC, and an Executive-in-Residence at the Laboratory for Innovation Science at the Harvard Institute for Quantitative Social Science.
+He serves as an advisor to the Ignite HealthCare Network, a fellow at Open Assembly, a member of the advisory council for the nonprofit Medical Bridges, an advisor to the Grayline Group in Innovation and Health Technology, and a former board member and co-chair of the Houston Council for the nonprofit Girlstart.
 He is a recognized international leader, educator, speaker, author and consultant in collaborative innovation, human system risk management in health care systems, and space and aviation medicine.
 He provides deep technical knowledge based on more than 30 years of experience in NASA, commercial aviation and academia.
 He has strong skills in the risk management of complex healthcare systems in space flight, aviation and occupational health environments, and organizational change through collaborative and open innovation efforts.
 Jeff’s unique experience and insights across government, academic, corporate and non-profit settings provide a depth of technical knowledge that builds bridges between various disciplines and partners.

 Prior to his CEO role, Jeff served as the Director, Human Health and Performance, and the Chief Medical Officer for the NASA Johnson Space Center.
 In these roles he provided technical leadership and management for medical care, biomedical research and technology development for space exploration.
 Jeff also promoted the use of open innovation in NASA to enhance problem solving and organizational development.
 He initiated the NASA Human Health and Performance Center (NHHPC) in 2010 and served as its director until 2017.
 The NHHPC is a major collaborative center for NASA with over 150 members in public, private, academic and nonprofit sectors.
 Along with partners, Jeff established the Center of Excellence for Collaborative Innovation (CoECI) in 2011 and served as the deputy director until 2017.
 CoECI provides consulting expertise to NASA and other federal agencies for the use of open innovation.